 These are a single boiler (SB) type which keeps the water at the temperature ready for steaming for your steam wand to steam your milk.
-The water that is used for brewing your espresso shot passes through a heat exchanger which is achieved without rising it to the same temperature of the steam.
+The water that is used for brewing your espresso shot passes through a heat exchanger which is achieved without raising it to the same temperature of the steam.

 Despite this, the temperature is still a little too hot for making a perfect shot of espresso.
 You need to run a cooling cycle by running the water for 4 to 6 seconds before brewing.
 Once you have run this cycle you can pull an espresso.

 This type of espresso machine is good but as you can see there are issues regarding the brewing water and the temperature.
-One thing there are issues with due the instability of the temperature is consistency in the end result.
+One thing there are issues with due to the instability of the temperature is consistency in the end result.

 This is why I do not advise the use of an espresso machine that uses a heat exchanger.

 A single boiler professional semi-automatic espresso machines are only able to brew an espresso.
 You cannot steam milk at the same time.
 They do have a steam wand for heating cold milk, but that cannot be used at the same time as pulling a shot of espresso.